mavenlink/brainstem/README.md

 `lookup` lambda takes in the presented models and should generate a cache containing the models' coresponding assocations or values.
 Brainstem expects the return result of the `lookup` to be a Hash where the keys are the presented models' ids and the values are those models' associations or values.
 Use the `lookup` when you would like to preload but cannot e.g. if your association references `current_user`.
+If the `lookup` opition is defined, the `dynamic` option is defined and one model is being presented, then the `dynamic` will be used.
+If multiple models are being presented and both options are defined, the `lookup` will be used.

   ```ruby
   associations do